-When outside of the veterinary hospital, Dr. Dalton enjoys indoor rowing, scuba diving, triathlons (swimming, biking and running), mountain climbing, traveling, reading, watching movies, working in the yard and keeping up with his three children.
+When outside of the veterinary hospital, Dr. Dalton enjoys indoor rowing, mountain climbing, traveling, reading, watching movies, and working in the yard.

-When not at work, Dr. Dalton shares his home with his wife, three children, three cats named Roxy, Kyo and Calypso (Caly), and Joska, a Great Pyrenees mix puppy.
+When not at work, Dr. Dalton shares his home with his wife, two cats named Roxy and Kyo, and Joska, a Great Pyrenees mix dog.

 Dr. Dalton in the community and in the news

 Dr. Zupancich grew up on a farm near Clark, South Dakota, where she was active in 4-H and spent many hours playing with the dogs and barn cats.
 She knew going into college that she would like to work in the medical field, but did not decide on veterinary medicine until her last year at Augustana.
 She earned her bachelor’s degree in Biology from Augustana College in Sioux Falls, South Dakota in 1997, then went on to the University of Minnesota College of Veterinary Medicine, earning her DVM in 2001.
 She has been proud to be a part of White Bear Animal Hospital since June of 2001.

 Dr. Zupancich currently sees appointments at our veterinary hospital four days per week as well as every third Saturday.
 Her special areas of interest include feline medicine and ultrasound diagnostics.
 Dr. Zupancich lives in Roseville, Minnesota with her husband and three boys.